pulibrary/princeton_ansible/.github/ISSUE_TEMPLATE/new_vm.md

 What else should we add to each VM? (for example, mount Isilon drives, add NFS server access)
 - [ ] Additional resources:

-### Relevant deadlines
-If the new VMs must be ready by a certain date, please enter it here.
-- [ ] We need these VMs by: MM/DD/YYYY

 ### Implementation notes, if any